JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_4/index.md

 - The right panel contains request and response examples.

-You can even disable the docs along-with changing the docs url path.
+You can even disable the docs along with changing the docs url path.

 ![step2](./steps/step2.png)